codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 -   [Code coverage](#code-coverage)

 !!! note
-    Depending on certain characteristics of your repository, such as the number of source code files and their number, Codacy may [apply limits to the code analysis](does-codacy-place-limits-on-the-code-analysis.md) that impact the calculation of the supported metrics.
+    Depending on certain characteristics of your repository, such as the number of source code files and their size, Codacy may [apply limits to the code analysis](does-codacy-place-limits-on-the-code-analysis.md) that impact the calculation of the supported metrics.

 ## Grade